Books for siblings of children who are chronically ill or hospitalized:

 This simple picture book is written to help children understand the feelings and thoughts of a little girl who lost her sister.
 The message conveyed in the book will help parents tell the story of SIDS to children in a simple way.

 Books on Autism for Siblings:

 “Andy and His Yellow Frisbee,” by Mary Thompson (Ages 4-8)

 This book is about a little boy named Andy who is autistic.
-At school he spends recess by himself spinning a yellow Frisbee that he is fascinated about.
+At school he spends recess by himself spinning a yellow Frisbee that he is fascinated with.
 He has an older sister named Rosie who keeps an eye on him and gives background in the story on autism through a sibling’s perspective.
 This book is useful in helping kids understand that kids with special needs deserve kindness as much as anybody else.

 “All About My Brother,” by Sarah Peralta (Ages 4-8)